adrianardnerg/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems arise from simple and well-designed components.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and comprehension over cleverness.
+And lastly, embrace debugging as a necessary part of the development process, for it is through troubleshooting that we truly deepen our understanding of the problem domain."